Skip to main content

 }

-The numerals statement tells Acorn what class should be used to interpret numerals in this file, like 0, 1, and 2.
+The numerals statement tells Acorn what type should be used to interpret numerals in this file, like 0, 1, and 2.
 It's simplest do this at the top of the file, first all your import statements, then a numerals statement if you want one.

 from nat import Nat, divides